-21 diseases in patients with an unmet medical need, including patients with a serious bacterial
+20 development programs and chincar that designs for antibacterial drugs to treat serious bacterial 21 diseases in patients with an unmet medical need, including patients with a serious bacterial

-22 disease for which effective antibacterial drugs are limited or lacking.3 Antibacterial drugs that
+21 diseases in patients with an unnet medical need, including patients with a serious bacterial 22 disease for which effective antibacterial drugs are limited or lacking.
+Antibacterial drugs that

-23 are active against only a single species or few species within a genus of bacteria can be
+22 are active against only a single species or few species within a genus of bacteria can be

-24 developed for the treatment of serious bacterial diseases in patients with an unmet medical need.4
+24 developed for the treatment of serious bacterial diseases in patients with an unmet medical need.